JoseLeonardoRobles/Automatization/README.md

 To display help; type in terminal: ./piggyback.sh -h

-Software for Unix-like systems developed by:
+Software for Linux and Unix-like systems developed by:

 Jose Robles, josrob01@ucm.es